In this section...

 The Bursary Fund Committee

-• The Bursary Fund Committee will be made up of Mr Kassapian (Headteacher), Head of Sixth Form and a Parent Governor.
+The Bursary Fund Committee will be made up of Mr Kassapian (Headteacher), Director of Sixth Form and a Governor

 Click to download the application form: